Share This Article

 Symptoms of Phonophobia

-How do you know if you have Phonophobia?
-People suffering from Phonophobia are likely to experience the following symptoms.
-If you go through any of them, consider getting a Phonophobia test or Ligyrophobia test soon.
+How do you know if you have phonophobia?
+Those suffering from phonophobia are likely to experience a range of symptoms.
+If you experience any of these symptoms for a prolonged period of time, consider talking with your doctor.

 Physical Symptoms